 When asked about his academic ministry as Professor of Homiletics at Howard University School of Divinity, he enthusiastically responds, “Few things bring me greater joy than helping students find their unique and authentic preaching voice.”

 Kenyatta’s love of preaching, teaching, and researching has birthed three highly regarded books in homiletics.
 He is author of The Journey and Promise of African American Preaching (Fortress), A Pursued Justice: Black Preaching from the Great Migration to Civil Rights (Baylor), and Exodus Preaching: Crafting Sermons about Justice and Hope (Abingdon), and Just Living: Meditations for Engaging Our Life and Times (Heritage).
-Kenyatta is the recipient of Louisville Institute’s First Book Grant for Scholars of Color, and Howard University’s Emerging Scholar Award and Andrew Mellon Fellowship, Kenyatta currently serves as contributing editor for Sojourners magazine, General Editor of Fortress Press’s Preaching, Theology, and Culture book series, founding director of The Preaching Project, and project director for Equipping the Saints: Promising Practices for Black Congregations Online Resource Center, which is funded by the Arthur Vining Davis Foundation, Inc.
+Kenyatta is the recipient of Louisville Institute’s First Book Grant for Scholars of Color, Howard University’s Emerging Scholar Award, and Andrew Mellon Fellowship.
+Currently, he serves as contributing editor for Sojourners magazine, General Editor of Fortress Press’s Preaching, Theology, and Culture book series, founding director of The Preaching Project, and project director for Equipping the Saints: Promising Practices for Black Congregations Online Resource Center, which is funded by the Arthur Vining Davis Foundation, Inc.